 Students who have difficulty grasping lessons in a classroom are provided with different educational strategies like more or refined practice, clarification, repetition of content, and in some cases, individual attention is given so that the concept gets picked up by the student.

 Remedial teachers deploy requisite teaching activities and strategies to ensure the students perform to their full potential by overcoming any learning barriers.
-Most of these remedial programs are implemented at junior levels where the foundational education concepts are inculcated to the child.
+Most of these remedial programs are implemented at junior levels where the foundational education concepts are inculcated in the child.

 Identifying Learning Difficulties

 Remedial teaching starts with identifying the learning difficulties in the student.
 Once identified, the teacher needs to administer the remedial teaching while being aware of these difficulties.
-In a majority of cases, it is seen to have a positive impact on the student.
+In the majority of cases, it is seen to have a positive impact on the student.
 These difficulties include: